smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 #### Finding the data

 Like any city mapping project, I start with exploring the open data repositories.
 Unfortunately, in Calgary on-street parking maps and rules are not available as an open data set.
-The only option is this [map](https://www.calgaryparking.com/web/guest/findparking/onstreet).
+The only option is this [map](https://www.calgaryparking.com/web/guest/findparking/onstreet) of **paid on-street parking**.

 !['cpa map'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/curb_rules/cpa_map.png)
 Calgary Parking Authority (CPA) on-street parking map